For patients and consumers2024-10-08T23:27:58+00:00

 As a potential research participant and Metro North patient or health care consumer, you can be assured that:

-• your can change your mind or withdraw from a research project at any stage
+• you can change your mind or withdraw from a research project at any stage.

 One of your treating clinicians or another Metro North staff member may approach you to participate in research.